-Generational Leadership for Diversity and Inclusion
+Generational Leadership for Inclusion and Diversity in the Workplace

 How Managers can Bridge Intergenerational Conflict

-1. Baby Boomers: born between 1946 and 1964
+1. Baby Boomers: Born Between 1946 and 1964

 Stereotypes: The more seasoned workers are known as loyal employees who show commitment to their company.
 They are also ladder climbers who believe they can benefit from success if they put in long hours at the office or exhibit other forms of dedication to the job.
 It is believed that baby boomers resist adopting new technologies and ideas as they are not tech-savvy.

 Fact: Although it may be a common belief that older employees dislike technology, this is not the case for all.
-These same individuals feel as if they are finally catching up to current technological advancements, with 36% feeling confident in using new technology, according to a dataset by GWI USA.
+These same individuals feel as if they are finally catching up to current technological advancements, with 36% feeling confident in using new technology, according to a dataset conducted by GWI USA.

-2. Generation X: born between 1965 and 1980
+2. Generation X: Born Between 1965 and 1980

-3. Millennials: born between 1981 and 2000
+3. Millennials: Born Between 1981 and 2000

 Millennials will make up half of the global workforce by 2050, so they are an important group that leaders need to pay close attention to.